 SUM has been approved under the provision of Title 38, U.S. Code of the Veterans Administration, the Louisiana and California Post-Secondary Education Commission relating to Veterans Affairs.
-Veterans, and other eligible persons can use their VA education benefits.
+Veterans and other eligible persons can use their VA education benefits.
 Please apply for Veteran Benefits at vaonce.vba.va.gov.

-EXECUTIVE APPROVAL / DENIAL
+EXECUTIVE COMMITTEE APPROVAL / DENIAL

-Upon being admitted to attend SUM Bible College and Theological Seminary, an admissions letter sent via e-mail will include list of additional steps to take.
-The admitted applicant will also be required to return their signed agreement to the Student Handbook (which should have been reviewed during the Admissions Process) to the Dean of Student Life.
+Upon being admitted to attend SUM Bible College and Theological Seminary, an admissions letter sent via e-mail will include a list of additional steps to take.
+The admitted applicant will also be required to sign an Enrollment Agreement.

 SUM does not disclose to applicants the reason(s) why they have been denied admission.
 Our goal is to send written notification of our admission decision within two weeks of the file being completed.
 Applicants are welcome to contact the Admissions Office to inquire about the status of their application.